clprice32/General-Assembly-DSI/README.md

 # General-Assembly-DSI
-This repo contains work done during the General Assembly Data Science Immersive (ATL) course
+This repo contains a sampling of projects and tasks completed while attending the General Assembly Data Science Immersive (DSI) course.
+The work featured here serves as a representation & reminder of the improvements made and skills developed throughout the course.